doivglser/mindevenviro-fanciful/docs/README.md

 * All Apps open, second monitor extended at the right of desktop, with Reason 5 Demo on PlayOnLinux window.
 ![bild000](https://raw.githubusercontent.com/doivglser/mindevenviro/master/docs/addjus_one.jpg)

-* shi3lD is running, second monitor extended at the right of desktop, with wicd and youtube.
+* shi3lD is running, second monitor extended at the right of desktop, with wicd, pidgin and youtube.
 ![bild011](https://raw.githubusercontent.com/doivglser/mindevenviro/master/docs/addjus_two.jpg)

 * mindevenviro projects